 Andy was in the area of Camden and Islington Trust when he made an attempt on his life earlier this year.
-There were no beds.
-He was left for 30 hours in the A&E department at a local hospital.
+There were no beds available across the entire Trust.
+He was left waiting for 30 hours in the A&E department at a local hospital.

 John Brouder is chair of the Cavendish Square group which represents London's mental health trusts.